annekroon/CCS-2/week08/tutorialexercise-week08.md

    LogisticRegression(solver="liblinear"))]
 ```

-You will see that for each classifier, the min_df and the max_df are set to 5 and 0.5 respectively.
-Take a look at the documentation of scikit-learn (https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).
-Can you figure out what these numbers mean?
-Would you like to change these numbers?
-Why?

-## Question 7.
 Now, we can create a loop that trains each classifier by calling the function that we build.
 Run this code:

 ```python